 To prevent these possible problems, read my tips below:

-How To Tell If Grilled Corn on the Cob is Done
+How Long to Grill Corn on the Cob

 Corn on the cob takes a while to cook - and cooks best when not directly over the heat to prevent burning.